Rounders (film)

-Rounders is a 1998 American drama film about the underground world of high-stakes poker, directed by John Dahl and starring Matt Damon and Edward Norton.
+Rounders is a 1998 American crime drama film about the underground world of high-stakes poker, directed by John Dahl and starring Matt Damon and Edward Norton.
 The story follows two friends who need to win at high-stakes poker to quickly pay off a large debt.
 The term "rounder" refers to a person traveling around from city to city seeking high-stakes card games.

-Rounders opened to mixed reviews and was moderately successful at the box office.
-Following the poker boom in the early 2000s, the film became a cult hit.
+Rounders premiered at the Venice Film Festival on September 4, 1998, and was theatrically released in the United States on September 11.
+It received mixed reviews from critics and was moderately successful at the box office, grossing $22.9 million against a $12 million budget.
+As a result of the poker boom in the early 2000s, the film gained a cult following.
 A novelization of the film was written by Kevin Canty and released by Hyperion Books.